 Certificate of Completion: Given at the end of the course, when the student has attended at least 80% of the course duration, completed and submitted the assignments or exercises required in all the courses, and when the course instructor or program director has approved these assignments.

 Certificate of Achievement: Awarded once the student completes and submits the approved final project.
 The final project is the reflection of the student’s accumulated learning from all the courses the student has taken.

 National Certificate (Photography NC II & Visual Graphic Design NC III): Issued when a candidate has demonstrated competence in all units of competency that comprised a TESDA Photography NC II and Visual Graphic Design NC III assessment.

 Certificate of Achievement – Armed with the PCCI Certificate of Achievement, the participant would have surely gained a decisive edge in the job market.

-Great Savings – Save money and precious time because the program is designed to be completed in only a few months and you save up to 50% in course fees (compared to attending courses separately).
+Great Savings – Save money and precious time because the program is designed to be completed in only a few months and you save more than 40% in course fees (compared to attending courses individually).